How a student’s life can unfold:

 Middle & High school

-Some ADHDers do ok in middle school and high school – they are bright kids and have figured out a way to get enough done to stay on track.
+Some ADHDers do ok in middle school and even high school – they are bright kids and have figured out a way to get enough done to stay on track.
 Changing classes every hour helps keep them engaged and chances are they are bouncing between classes getting some of their energy and wiggles out.
+Or they just love learning and the requirements and structure of school are a good fit for them.

 Increased workload